akobtsev/akobtsev.github.io/README.md

-## 🅱️ BeStake validator

 ### Hi!👋 My name is Andrey.
-I am an individual validator and blockchain enthusiast.
+I am an individual @BeStake validator and blockchain enthusiast.

 ### About me
 - ⛓️ I have 3yrs experience in running a cryptocurrency project nodes, have taken a part in more than a twenty testnets and currently validate Massa on mainnet.